An7ar35/blogator/README.md

     safe-purge = true;  //TODO

-> Flag enabling deletion in the output post folder (`/posts`) of just html files only whilst leaving any other file types and folders in the structure intact.
-Good when resources are placed in there for x reasons by the user.
+> Flag enabling deletion in the output post folder (`/posts`) of just html files (`*.htm` and `*.html`) only whilst leaving any other file types and folders in the structure intact.
+  Good when resources are placed in there for whatever reasons and you don't want them to get nuked during the built process.

 #### Index

-    show-post-numbers = true;  //flag for displaying post numbers in the index items-per-page    = 10;    //Number of posts per page in the index index-by-tag      = true;  //flag to create an extra index that groups posts by tags/categories index-by-author   = false; //flag to create an extra index that groups posts by authors summary-length    = 200;   //TODO Number of characters for the summaries (taken from the first <p class=summary></p> inside the source posts
+    show-post-numbers = true;

+> Flag to enable the insertion of the post's publication number in the index entries.

+    items-per-page = 10;

+> Sets the Number of post entries per page in the index

+    index-by-year = true;

+> Flag to enable the creation of an extra index that groups posts by year

+    index-by-tag = true;

+> Flag to enable the creation of an extra index that groups posts by tags/categories

+    index-by-author = false;

+> Flag to enable the creation of an extra index that groups posts by authors

+    summary-length = 200;   //TODO

+> Number of characters for the summaries (taken from the first `<p class=summary></p>` inside the source posts).
+Set to `0` to disable completely.
+Note that there is a substantial performance hit correlated with the number of posts to process.

 #### Page navigation